-Chlorine-based pools can often cause nasty side effects for the people who regularly swim in them.
+Chlorine-based pools can often cause nasty side effects for those who regularly swim in them.
 Red eyes, dry hair, and irritated skin have all been associated with continuous exposure to chlorine.

 Additionally, chlorine can cause respiratory concerns and create an almost asthmatic response in some people.
-With saltwater pools, this is not a concern and there are no noxious gasses released from the water.
+This is not a concern with saltwater pools, and no noxious gasses are released from the water.

 Enjoy Super-Soft Water

-Did you know that water softeners rely on salt to make water super smooth and silky feeling?
+Did you know that water softeners rely on salt to give water a super smooth and silky feeling?
 Or that the same mechanism of action applies to pools with saltwater chlorine generators?